 If going for ten days to two weeks, then the world is your oyster and you’ll be able to cover a lot of ground and experiences at a really enjoyable pace in Puglia - we opted to do a road trip and recommend this as the best way to explore Puglia.

 The food, although delicious, is pretty standard throughout

 To those that have travelled extensively in Italy, this won't come as a surprise.
 Cuisine here is fairly regional, with most restaurants serving a variation on a theme all year round.

 Now, don't get us wrong, food in Puglia is delicious.
-Seafood is plentiful and freshly caught in almost all towns, pasta is handmade, the pizza is divine, olive oil is local and we never met a piece of bread we didn't immediately inhale.
-There's no denying however, that it can get a little repetitive.
-Not a problem if you're only in the area for a week or so, but if you're travelling for a couple of months, cooking for yourselves may become more appealing.
+Seafood is plentiful and freshly caught in almost all towns, pasta is handmade, the pizza is divine, olive oil is local, and we never met a piece of bread we didn't immediately inhale.
+We indulged, and indulged even more - and you should too.

 For any vegetarians out there, you'll be pleased to know that this is not a difficult region to find plant-based food, and even in the fanciest of seafood restaurants you'll find a bowl of orecchiette pasta with a tomato sauce.

 This is a part of the world where the beating heart of community is set firmly in the rhythms of the past.

 This means long siestas, shops opening early in the morning and late afternoon (but not in between) and a true sense that however much of a rush you may be in, it really makes very little difference to those that live here.